 - Ensure all project tasks and activities are successfully carried out

 - Coordination of tasks, transport, accommodation, food, finances etc.

-- Regular communication and reports to the project manager on site (first period) and later by email
+- Regular communication and reports to the project manager on site (first period) and later by email on a weekly basis

 - Write a comprehensive report at the end of the season